-- 33 Where a local authority and providers identify a gap in provision which cannot be met by changing existing provision, and is therefore outside the lagged approach (in the circumstances at paragraphs 30 and 31) and, procurement of new education and training will be required, the local authority will decide with partners the best way of procuring the provision.
+- 36 Where a local authority and providers identify a gap in provision which cannot be met by changing existing provision, and is therefore outside the lagged approach (in the circumstances at paragraphs 33-35) and, procurement of new education and training will be required, the local authority will decide with partners the best way of securing the provision.
 This includes working with other local authorities where necessary.
-Local authorities are expected to encourage and identify new and innovative providers in line with the principles of the local authority commissioning role set out in the Schools White Paper - The Importance of Teaching (November 2010). - 34 New provision can be delivered by any approved provider and will normally be funded on a lagged learner number basis.
+Local authorities are expected to encourage and identify new and innovative providers in line with the principles of the local authority commissioning role set out in the Schools White Paper The Importance of Teaching (November 2010). - 37 New 16-19 provision can be delivered by any approved provider and will normally be funded on a lagged learner number basis.
 Schools, Academies and colleges have approval through established mechanisms and processes of the DfE, Department of Business, Innovation and Skills (BIS) or local authorities.
-New providers such as University Technical Colleges, Studio Schools and Free Schools will follow their existing processes.
-In the case of independent private providers, a separate central, non-bureaucratic approval process, based upon fitness for funding, will apply, to ensure that there are no significant barriers to entry to the market for delivery of new provision. - 35 New providers will get an agreed allocation in their first and second years of delivery and then move on to a lagged approach as all other providers.
+New providers such as University Technical Colleges, Studio Schools and Free Schools will follow their existing processes. - 38 In the case of independent private providers, a separate central, non-bureaucratic approval process, based upon fitness for funding, will apply, to ensure that there are no significant barriers to entry to the market for delivery of new provision and an open and competitive procurement process. - 39 New providers will get an agreed allocation based on the national funding rate in their first and second years of delivery and then move on to a lagged approach as all other providers.